tahaShaheen/tahashaheen.github.io/_pages/extra_curriculars.md

 ---
 layout: page
-title: extra curricular
+title: extra curriculars
-permalink: /culture/
+permalink: /extra_curriculars/
 description: An assortment of things I have done (not necessarily academic in nature)
 nav: true
 nav_order: 4